-Dates: June 24 – July 1, 2018
+Dates: June 23 – July 7, 2019

-This workshop is suitable for both beginners and experienced photographers who would like to break the rules and expand their working approach.
+This workshop is suitable for both beginners and experienced photographers alike.

-Dates: July 1 – July 15, 2018
+Dates: July 7 – July 21, 2019

-Experience with cameras or darkroom work is not required.
-This workshop is suitable for beginners as well as for experienced photographers who would like to break the rules.
+This Workshop is suitable for beginners, as well as for the experienced photographers who would like to experiment and develop new ways.